Astros vs. Red Sox Player Props Betting Odds

-The Houston Astros host the Boston Red Sox at Minute Maid Park on Tuesday at 8:10 PM ET.
-Those looking to place a player prop bet can find odds for Kyle Tucker, Rafael Devers and others in this game.
+Player prop bet odds for Kyle Tucker, Rafael Devers and others are available when the Houston Astros host the Boston Red Sox at Minute Maid Park on Wednesday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!